 Published 10 July 2025

-In June 2025, the Brazilian authorities amended NORMAM-401/DPC, its regulations for preventing vessel discharges to water, adding a separate section on biofouling management.
-The new regulation aims to ensure the safety and sustainability of Brazil’s maritime ecosystems and human activities by further reducing the likelihood of vessels introducing invasive aquatic species into its waters.
+In June 2025, the Brazilian authorities amended NORMAM-401/DPC, the regulations governing the prevention of environmental pollution from vessels and platforms, to include a dedicated section on biofouling management.
+The amendments aim to safeguard Brazil’s marine biodiversity by further reducing the risk of vessels introducing invasive aquatic species into its waters.

-To protect the various unique and important ecosystems along Brazil's long coastline, the new regulation also defines three domestic marine biogeographic regions (see image below) and imposes additional biofouling requirements on vessels that travel between them.
+To protect the diverse and distinct ecosystems along Brazil's extensive coastline, the amended regulation also defines three domestic marine biogeographic regions (see image below) and imposes additional biofouling requirements on vessels operating between them.

-According to our local correspondent Representações Proinde Ltda., Brazil’s new biofouling management regulation aligns with the IMO 2023 Biofouling Guidelines (MEPC.378(80)).
-It applies to vessels above 24 meters in length and affects both vessels entering Brazilian waters and vessels that transit between the domestic biogeographic regions, requiring such vessels to:
+According to our local correspondent Representações Proinde Ltda., Brazil’s biofouling management regulation aligns with the IMO 2023 Biofouling Guidelines (MEPC.378(80)).
+It applies to vessels above 24 meters in length and affects both vessels entering Brazilian waters and those operating between the domestic biogeographic regions.
+Affected vessels are required to:

-• Maintain a clean hull – where ‘clean’ means no biofouling apart from a slime layer (microfouling) and a very small amount of visible fouling species (macrofouling).
-This corresponds to a fouling rating number of 1 or lower as defined by Annex J of the regulation.
+Maintain a clean hull at all times, where ‘clean’ means no biofouling other than a slime layer (microfouling) and only minimal presence of visible fouling species (macrofouling).
+This corresponds to a fouling rating 1 or lower, as defined in Annex J of the regulation.

-• Schedule a hull cleaning if there is excessive fouling.
-In-water hull cleaning in port must be requested at least 10 days prior to arrival, using the application form found in Annex K of the regulation.
+Arrange reactive hull cleaning where necessary, i.e. where fouling reaches a rating 2 or higher.
+In-water hull cleaning in Brazilian waters must be requested at least 10 days prior to the planned operation using the application form found in Annex K of the regulation.

 Biofouling is the accumulation of aquatic organisms such as microorganisms, including pathogens, plants and animals on surfaces and structures immersed in or exposed to the aquatic environment.